BRAZILIAN BREAD EXPANDS

 They started advertising more on social media and established a delivery service.
 The couple also found an unexpected charitable use for their product, donating it to the One Vision project which delivered over 150 meals a day to elderly and vulnerable people during lockdown.

-While lockdown continued to present many challenges, Conrad Foods found support in the form of the Watford Business Growth Grant, a grant programme from Watford Borough Council which provides financial assistance and expert business advice to small businesses in Watford.
+While lockdown continued to present many challenges, Conrad Foods found support in the form of the Watford Business Growth Grant, a grant programme from Watford Borough Council, delivered by the Hertfordshire Growth Hub, which provides financial assistance and expert business advice to small businesses in Watford.

 Alessandra and Emerson, warming to their new, walk-in freezer